clstoulouse/motu/README.md

 ##### maxSizePerFileTDS
 Number of data in Megabytes that can be written and download for a Netcdf file.
 Default is 1024Mb.

-##### extractionPath
+##### <a name="motuConfig-extractionPath">extractionPath</a>
 The absolute path where files downloaded from TDS are stored.
-For example: /opt/cmems-cis/motu/data/download
+For example: /opt/cmems-cis/motu/data/public/download
-It is recommended to have an hard drive with very good performances in write mode.
+It is recommended to set this folder on an hard drive with very good performances in write mode.
 It is recommended to have a dedicated partition disk to avoid freezing Motu if the hard drive is full.
+By default value is $MOTU_HOME/data/public/download, this folder can be a symbolic link to another folder.

 ##### downloadHttpUrl
 Http URL used to download files stored in the "extractionPath" described above.
 It is used to allow users to download the result data files.